micro-os-plus/micro-os-plus-iii/README.md

 The current µOS++ code tries to be as portable as possible.

-Specific implementations are available from separate projects:
+The following related projects complement µOS++ with specific implementations for different platforms:

 - the Cortex-M port of the scheduler is in the separate project [µOS++ Cortex-M](https://github.com/micro-os-plus/micro-os-plus-iii-cortexm)
 - the synthetic POSIX port of the scheduler is in the separate project [µOS++ POSIX arch](https://github.com/micro-os-plus/micro-os-plus-iii-posix-arch)

-Third party libraries are available from
+Third party source code libraries are available from

 - <https://github.com/xpacks> - deprecated since mid 2023
 - <https://github.com/xpack-3rd-party>